lidofinance/dc4bc/HowTo.md

 the message to sign
 ```

+#### Signing the message

 Further steps are similar to the DKG procedure.
-First, select the new pending operation, feed it to `dc4bc_airgapped`, pass the response to the client, then wait until other participants do the same.
+First, select the pending `send your partial sign for the message` operation, feed it to `dc4bc_airgapped`, pass the response to the client, then wait until other participants do the same.
 Once the number of participants which signed the message is >= than the threshold, you'll see the node tell you that the signature is ready to be reconstructered on the airgapped:
 ```
 Please, select operation:
 -----------------------------------------------------